 SOULFUL CHALLENGE:Identify those feelings you want to experience in your ideal relationship - or in another area of your life.....and start "stretching those emotional muscles"by cultivating those "feelings" each day.
 Then, see what shows up in your life.

-Have a question for Mary?
-Ask or leave a comment below!
+Have a question for Mary or want to leave a comment?
+Click here.